odebroqueville/contextSearch/README.md

 * Carry out searches from the Omnibox, i.e. url address bar
 * Assign keyboard shortcuts to your search engines
 * Export/Import your list of search engines as a safe backup
-* Download videos from YouTube or Vimeo by right-clicking on a video thumbnail (requires some manual configuration as detailed below in the 'Advanced features' section)

 ## Permissions